 For a long time, I thought it was true.
 Not just me, but all of us that night at the Fillmore Ballroom in 1966.
 The Fillmore was still new at the time.
 I was first taken there by a girl I met at a party in Lake Tahoe the previous summer.
-I’d never seen anything like it, few people had.
-For a teen feeling alienated at the time, it was a revelation.
+I’d never seen anything like it, few people had and for a teen feeling alienated at the time, it was a revelation.
 It changed my life though I’m still not sure if for better or for worse.

 I became a regular at the Fillmore and that night between sets, a rumor spread that Jack Kerouac had come to check out the scene.
 We were excited.
 I figured he’d be totally impressed at how cool we were, how stoned, how psychedelic the light show was, how we would change the world.

 For those who don’t know, Kerouac was a founding member of the Beatniks.
 He’s the one who invented the name, “Beat Generation,” during a conversation with writer John Clellon Holmes in 1948.
 In a 1958 interview, he said that the beat generation was “a hipness.
 It’s twentieth-century hipness.” (oxforddictionaries.com/2015/03/11/beat-beatnik-jack-kerouac/).

 They were also called “the Beats.”
 Webster defines them as: “…a usually young and artistic person who rejects the mores of conventional society.”
 They were predecessors of the 1960s countercultural movements.

 I was certain I saw him on stage for a moment with Eric the MC as the next band was setting up.
 Eric was saying something inaudible to him and we were sure that guy on stage was Jack Kerouac.
 It seemed right.
 Eric the MC was nearly as big a celeb as the musicians.
 He had the coolest hair, the hippest beads, a deep voice and he knew all the right words.
 He had a whole train of hot young groupies.